Student Activities and Organizations

 Education Majors Club

 The Education Majors Club was founded in fall 2003, and membership is open to any student seeking a degree in education.
 The purpose of the club is to provide education majors with opportunities for growth and enhancement in the field of education and community service as well as to keep members informed of changes that may occur in program requirements and testing deadlines.
 The advisor is Buddy Phillips.

 A nursing club was organized in the 2008 academic year, and membership is open to any student seeking a degree in nursing.
 The purpose of the club will be to provide nursing majors with information and community service in the field of nursing as well as to keep members informed of changes that may occur in program requirements and deadlines.
 The advisor is Cindy McClure.

-The student centers provide recreational services as well as lounge and study areas where students may eat lunch, study or chat.
-The West Campus student center is in the Student Center building on Highway 301.
-The East Campus student center is in the Student Center building adjacent to the Walterboro Main Building.
+The student centers provide recreational services as well as a lounge area where students may eat lunch, study, or chat.
+The West Campus student center is in Room 102 of the Original Classroom Building.
+The East Campus student center is in Room 112 of the Main Walterboro Building.

 The USC Salkehatchie campus is a member of the National Junior College Athletic Association and competes in Region X, which includes the states of North Carolina, Virginia, South Carolina, and West Virginia.
-The Indians field teams in men’s baseball, women’s softball, men’s and women’s soccer, men’s basketball, and women’s volleyball.
+The Indians field teams in men’s baseball, women’s softball, men’s and women’s soccer, and men’s basketball.